 I had read books of young 16-year-old boys taking off on their own from Ireland to seek their fortunes in America, how difficult it had been for them, but how they had thrived.
 It’s what I had hoped for him.
 I trusted that he had what it takes to make it on his own.
 To this day, I don’t know if I made the right decision.

-He spent two years on his own in Australia.
+He spent 18 months on his own in Australia.
 We exchanged letters and talked to each other as much as we were able.
 Always I asked if he was ready to come back on the boat, or go home to stay with his grandparents.
 Always he said no, he was fine.
 But I never really knew.
 I learned later that the old guy he had gone to work for was hospitalized and eventually died.
 I heard tales about him drifting around working as a carny, and later for a Mafia-type family who owned a string of Italian restaurants.
 He’s very tight-lipped about those days, and I do not press him.

 He came home at age 18 around the same time we returned from our travels, and he was tall and handsome and had an Aussie accent.
 He seemed happy and confident.
 He spent some time with his grandfather, going mountain climbing and obtaining his GED.
 Eventually he became a commercial diver, working on the oil rigs in the Gulf of Mexico.